An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: The renormalized second Euler potential for the compressible case

-Just as with the $\vec{K}_{1,2}$ terms for the magnetic field components, we again see that the first-order case ($\nu_2 = 0$) is quite compact and void of apparent practical difficulties, while the second-order case ($\nu_2 \ne 0$) is not only more involved but has several terms which individually diverge near $a=0$ and only cancel when written as a sum.
-This is most clearly seen in the final two terms in the square bracket of Equation~(\ref{eq:beta_ren_C}) diverging to $\pm\infty$ as $a\rightarrow 0$.
+Just as with the $\vec{K}_{1,2}$ terms in the magnetic field components, we see that the first-order case ($\nu_2 = 0$) is quite compact and devoid of apparent practical difficulties, whereas the second-order case ($\nu_2 \ne 0$) is not only more involved but contains several terms which individually tend to $\pm\infty$ as $a \rightarrow 0$ and only yield a finite result when considered together.
+This is most apparent in the final two terms in the square bracket of Equation~(\ref{eq:beta_ren_C}). \\